Introducing Amazon RDS Extended Support for MySQL databases on Amazon Aurora and Amazon RDS

 Large Fleet Requirements – In large-scale environments, migrating a significant number of databases to a new version can be logistically challenging.
 Extended Support for MySQL 5.7 allows businesses to phase the migration process, ensuring a smooth transition without overwhelming IT resources.
 This phased approach enables organizations to test and validate the impact of upgrades on subsets of their fleet before completing the entire migration.

-If these situations apply to you, or you can’t complete upgrades by Amazon Aurora or Amazon RDS EoS date (see the preceding images), we recommend opting in to Amazon RDS Extended Support.
-Starting in December, 2023, RDS Extended Support can be enabled per cluster or instance through the Amazon RDS Management Console or using the AWS CLI, or Amazon RDS APIs.
+If these situations apply to you, or you can’t complete upgrades by Amazon Aurora or Amazon RDS EoS date (see the preceding images), Amazon RDS Extended Support will allow you to continue running your databases for the additional time you need to complete your upgrades.

 Although RDS Extended Support helps you schedule your upgrade on your own timelines, sticking with older versions indefinitely means missing out on the best price-performance for your workload.
 Next, we’ll highlight reasons to upgrade to MySQL 8.0.